 Due to its prominent location, unique shape and the distinctive expression of the structural "fret" system on the building exterior, the Plummer Building has become an iconic landmark for Lamar's campus.
 Recognized as an exemplary example of post-war modernist design, the Plummer Building was placed on the National Register of Historic Places in November 2015.
-The goals of this renovation are to distribute the remaining administrative functions across the entire building up to current building codes.
+The goals of this renovation are to distribute the remaining administrative functions across the entire building for more efficient operation, modernize aging building systems and bring the building up to current building codes.
 The renovation will also entail accessibility code upgrades, infrastructure upgrades including a new roof, and site improvements.
 A solicitation for Architect/Engineering services will be posted in early July.